WorldBank-Transport/DRIVER/README.md

 For development, ssh into the app vm with `vagrant ssh app`.

+Then, the Angular schema editor is located at: `/opt/schema` The application Angular frontend is located at: `/opt/web`.

-Then, run the development server via:
+Both Angular apps can be run in development mode via:
 ```
-cd /opt/web
+cd /opt/[web|schema]
 grunt serve
 ```

-The app will be available on port 7001 and will reload automatically as changes are made.
+The frontend app will be available on port 7002 and the schema editor will be available on port 7001.
+Both will reload automatically as changes are made.

 ## Production